kart699/webroot/README.md

 | $BCTIAPIStatus| Returns the API status code of the request made |

 ##### Retrieve IP threat history
-This endpoint returns threat history of the requested IP.
+Returns threat history of the requested IP.
 - input : An IP address for which you want to retrieve information.
 ```
 _fetch $SrcIP from threatsample limit 1